Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Raleigh vehicle preps, 'No Trip' outlier

-What does Raleigh, North Carolina have to do with our weather expedition out on the Plains?
+What does Raleigh, North Carolina have to do with our storm observing expedition out on the Plains?
 This week and next, I'll be in Raleigh to visit family and to start the annual pre-season re-configuration of the car.
-The past two seasons, Raleigh has been the site of the pre-weather expedition vehicle preparations.
+The past two seasons, Raleigh has been the site of the pre-storm observing expedition vehicle preparations.
 My grandmother's second home in the semi-rural southern outskirts of Raleigh has a large yard with plenty of space, making it ideal for spreading things out and doing any cleaning and installation work on the vehicle.
 Here in Charleston, such a task would involve parking on a street, with limited space and cars passing close by.
 In a previous post, I talked about some of the modifications that are planned to the car - so I won't repeat them here.
 I might get around to posting some photos of the vehicle work while I'm there.

 I wanted to elaborate on that last little category on our departure date probability table - the somewhat obtrusive one that says 'No Trip'.
 There are a few reasons that might result in the total cancellation of our expedition.
 The first would be the most obvious - the weather's lack of cooperation.
 If no strong severe weather system occurs in the Plains during our standby period, we won't be heading west at all this season.
 Such completely barren seasons are rare, but are still possible.
 Last year was one such example, with no 'real' promising setups occuring during May and June.
 Last year, we elected to make the trip anyway, giving the benefit of the doubt to a weaker, short-lived pattern in late May.
 However, this year our standards will be high.
 We'll only make a trip, Lord willing, for a strong system that holds good promise for success.
 If 2007 is identical to 2006, there will be 'no trip' and we'll wait patiently for 2008.